t-persson/mira/README.rst

 ---------

 All tests are located in the tests folder.
 All new functions should have at least one tests case.

-Use pytest to run tests
+Use pytest to run tests:

 .. code-block::